3 things you should know about treatment for ‘man boobs’

 This type of surgery requires rest and specific treatments to reduce the swelling and promote good healing.
 A person with an active job involving heavy lifting really does need to take 2-4 weeks of reduced duty to recover well.
 A garment is usually warn for 6-12 weeks.

-If you have Gynaecomastia and would like a consultation contact Dr Joseph Rizk’s office for a consultation using the form below.
+If you have Gynaecomastia and would like a consultation, contact Dr Joseph Rizk’s office for a consultation using the form on the right side.